Non-Credit Machining Training

 - You can keep your job while completing training at night.

-- The fast-track modules cover all the bases without getting in to deep.
-Use what you learn in class on the job to really develop your skills.
+- The fast-track modules cover all the bases without getting in too deep.
+You can then apply what you've learned in class on the job to really develop your skills.

 Students can use our free, open labs on Fridays to ask questions, get help, or finish a project.

-- Training costs are the same whether you’re considered a resident or out-of-state student.
+- Training costs at our machining school are the same whether you’re considered a Colorado resident or out-of-state student.

 Scholarship & Funding Opportunities

-There are several funding sources available for the non-credit program.
-Please note that Federal financial aid and student loans do not usually fund non-credit programs.
+There are several funding sources available for the non-credit machining program.
+Please note that federal financial aid and student loans usually cannot be used for non-credit programs.